skylermbang/skylermbang/README.md

 https://www.linkedin.com/in/skyler-minsu-bang-250072148/
 <hr>

- 📌I’m currently sutdying in Master in IT in Queensland University of Technology (QUT)

-  Expect graduation date :  July , 2022  (hopefuly 🤔 )

-  Interested in Internet of Thing (IoT) ,  Blockchain  and Machine learning
+ 📌I’m currently  working as Junior Software Engineer in Gentrack.

+ Trying to learn and grow.

 <hr>